babashka/cli/README.md

 `zsh`, `fish`, `powershell` and `nushell`.
 Shells call back into your program on each TAB to generate completions.
 The `:prog` (program name) value is essential in the `dispatch` call.
-The generated snippet registers completion for that name, so it must match the command you type, and it must be a plain command name consisting of only alphanumeric characters, `.`, `_`, or `-`.
+The generated snippet registers completion for that name, so it must match the command you type.

 ``` clojure
 (cli/dispatch table args {:prog "mycli" :help true})